 Employee commitment can be characterized by; a strong belief and acceptance of the organization's goals and values, willingness to put forth considerable effort for the sake of organization, and a strong desire to remain as a member of the organization.
 Employee commitment is related with an increased in performance, satisfaction, and organizational adaptability, and negatively affect absenteeism and employee turnover.
-Employee's commitment is important to organization because committed employees are likely to be more willing to make personal sacrifices for the sake of organization (Odu & Akhigbe, 2018).
+Employee's commitment is important organization because to committed employees are likely to be more willing to make personal sacrifices for the sake of organization (Odu & Akhigbe, 2018).

 Organization's ethical values may also increase employees' commitment to the organization as employees might experience a stronger attachment to companies that adopt ethical values.
-Organizational commitment has contributed to the prosperity of many world class businesses today (Robbins & Coulter, 2003); when employees in an organization are committed productivity tend to increase (Joiner & Bakalis, 2006)
+Organizational commitment has contributed to the prosperity of many world class businesses today (Robbins & Coulter, 2003); when employees in an organization are committed productivity tend to increase (Joiner & Bakalis, 2006) and commitment enhances quality services rendered (Klein, Becker & Meyer, 2009) and workplace effectiveness (Meyer, Becker & van Dick, 2006).
+The ethical climate of a company can positively affect the commitment of employees (Cullen, Parboteeah & Victor (2003).

-10 g) Measures of Employee Commitment
+g) Measures of Employee Commitment

-The three-component model of commitment by Meyer and Allen (1991) are affective, normative and continuance commitment.
-Affective commitment (emotional attachment) refers to employees' psychological bond to the organisation because they want to stay.
-Continuance commitment (economic necessity) denotes the perceived costs associated with leaving the organisation.
-The employee is attached to the organisation out of economic obligation, because of the need to do so.
-Normative commitment (moral obligation) refers to the perceived obligation to remain in the organisation because it is the correct and moral thing to do.
+The three-component model of commitment by Meyer and Allen (1991) are affective, normative and commitment.
+Affective continuance commitment (emotional attachment) refers to employees' psychological bond to the organisation because they want to stay (Meyer & Allen, 1991).
+Continuance (economic necessity) commitment denotes the associated perceived costs with leaving the organisation.
+The employee is attached to the organisation out of economic obligation, because of the need to do so (Meyer & Allen, 1991).
+Normative commitment (moral obligation) refers to the perceived obligation to remain in the organisation because it is the correct and moral thing to do (Meyer & Allen, 1991).

-11 Affective Commitment
+h) Affective Commitment

-Affective Commitment (AC) is defined as the employee's positive emotional attachment o the organization.
+Affective Commitment (AC) is defined as the employee's positive emotional attachment o the organization (Meyer & Allen, 1991).
 Affective commitment refers to workers' process of attachment to their workplace, identifying themselves with the organization, and being involved in their workplace.
-Workers' that are highly committed, stay in their workplace because they desire to .
+Workers' that are highly committed, stay in their workplace because they desire to (Meyer & Allen, 1991).
 In affective commitment, employees are inclined to associate themselves with the goals of the organization, see themselves as fit into the organization, and feel satisfied with their job.
 Workers, who are so affectively committed in their workplace, see themselves valued, they also see themselves as representatives for their organization and also they are good assets for their organizations (Meyer & Herscovitch, 2001).
 An employee who is affectively committed strongly identifies with the goals of the organization and desires to remain a part of the organization.

-12 Normative Commitment
+i) Normative Commitment

 Normative commitment (NC) is an obligation to remain with an organization for moral or ethical reasons.
 The individual commits to and remains with an organization because of feelings of obligation.
-These feelings may derive from a strain on an individual before and after joining an organization .
+These feelings may derive from a strain on an individual before and after joining an organization (Meyer & Allen, 1991).
 For example, the organization may have invested resources in training an employee who then feels a 'moral' obligation to put forth effort on the job and stay with the organization to 'repay the debt.'
 It may also reflect an internalized norm, developed before the person joins the organization through family or other socialization processes, that one should be loyal to one's organization (Odu & Akhigbe, 2018).

-13 Continuance Commitment
+j) Continuance Commitment